AlexanderVoldby/semantic-nerfacto/README.md

 ```

 The three flags are all True by default and setting them all with --no prefixed will perform the same as ns-process-data polycam.

-[x] TODO: add scripts to download from google drive
-[x] TODO: add script to ns-process-data after downloading the data
-[x] TODO: edit such that we also compute semantic segmentations and depth + format the depth maps

-[x] TODO: make a new ns-process-data teton entry that is basically the same as the nerfstudio/nerfstudio/scripts/process_data.py [ProcessPolycam] but also processes the confidence maps

-[x] TODO: put everything important in a single model class called TetonNerf something, and make everything a configurable flag.
-It is kinda confusion with nerf-depth, nerf-depth-seg, nerf-seg...